Home / Journal / Tarot & Divination / Page of Cups Tarot Card: Complete Meaning Guide

 Page of Cups Tarot Card: Complete Meaning Guide

-Upright Meaning: The Universe Is Sliding You a DM
+Upright Meaning: The Universe Is Texting You, Like, 'Hey, You!'

 1. A Creative Spark You Didn't See Coming